About National Gun Victims Action Council

 Deeply concerned about the danger to public safety posed by open and concealed carriers, NGVAC asked the premier legal firm, Mayer Brown, what liabilities property owners’ might face from an intentional or accidental gun incident if they allow guns on their property.
 Their memorandum concluded that property owners could face massive financial risks as the incident was “foreseeable” if “no guns” signs were not posted.
 Based on this opinion, NGVAC is pursuing actionable plans with Liability insurers.

-We have recently initiated a petition calling for President Obama to declare a National State of Emergency regarding the Gun Violence Epidemic as the only viable way to halt this scourge we have been forced to live with.
+In 2016 we initiated a petition calling for President Obama to declare a National State of Emergency regarding the Gun Violence Epidemic as the only viable way to immediately halt this scourge we have been forced to live with.
+We have renewed that call with President Trump.